Backbase/golden-sample-services/README.md

 #### Contributions

 Please create a branch and a PR with your contributions.
-Commit messages should follow: https://seesparkbox.com/foundry/semantic_commit_messages
+Commit messages should follow [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages)